maxadamo/g10k-webhook/README.md

 - `Puppetfile` will be renamed to `Puppetfile.j2` (check `config_samples` directory for a sample file)

-- `g10k-webhook.conf` (It will contain a dictionary.
+- `webhook.conf` (It will contain a dictionary.
 Check `config_samples` directory for a sample file)

 Other files (if you still use upstart, otherwise, please create a pull request to add a `Systemd` or `SysV` script):

 - /etc/init/g10k-webhook.conf (You pull it from this repository)

-- /etc/default/g10k- webhook (You pull it from this repository)
+- /etc/default/g10k-webhook (You pull it from this repository)